Edible Branding

 That changes everything.

 It’s not just about potency or strain.
 It’s about flavor, mood, and how the product fits into someone’s day.
+Good edible branding understands that.

 Start with a clear story